kkawakam/rust-presentation/content.md

 # Data Races

 ### What is a data race?
-Two unsynchronized threads access the same data where **at least one thread writes**.
+Two unsynchronized threads access that access the same data where **at least one thread writes**.

 **Aliasing** + **Mutation** + **Unordered** => Data Race

+Rust already solves the Aliasing and Mutation problem through ownership and borrowing.
+Therefore, at compile-time Rust can guarantee that our code will be **data-race free**.

-The Rust compiler makes sure that all data sharing is **explicit**, you cannot share data between threads accidently.
+The Rust compiler makes sure that all data sharing is **explicit**, so that the developer cannot accidently share data between threads.

 ???
 - One thing you might notice is that you may notice is that
    * Aliasing - two threads point to a single piece of data
    * Mutation - one thread writes
    * Unordered - non synchronized threads
+- If we take a step back, we realize that Rust already solves the aliasing + mutation issue.
 - We can check for data races **AT COMPILE TIME**
 ---
 ## Message Passing